 The area around Depew was originally within the Creek Nation, Indian Territory.
-However, in 1896, the Indians were assigned allotments of land and forced to give up the rest so that the region could be settled by homesteaders.
-The land which would later become Depew was first allotted to Creek Indian, Lydia Barnett, who held title to approximately 115 acres, less six acres reserved for the St. Louis and San Francisco Railroad.
-When the railroad came through in 1898 a small settlement known as Hall developed near the tracks.
+However, in 1896, the Indians were assigned allotments of land and forced to give up the rest so that homesteaders could settle the region.
+The land which would later become Depew was first allotted to Creek Indian Lydia Barnett, who held title to approximately 115 acres, less than six acres reserved for the St. Louis and San Francisco Railroad.
+When the railroad came through in 1898, a small settlement known as Hall developed near the tracks.

 On January 30, 1901, Mr. Malley drew up a petition for a post office, with the first recommendation for the town name being Depew after Chauncy M. Depew, a U. S. Senator from New York.
-Approval received on May 17, 1901 and the post office opened the very same day.
+Approval was received on May 17, 1901, and the post office opened the very same day.
 However, it would still be several years before an “official” town was begun.
-In June, 1905, the town was platted by the Depew Investment Company and town lots began to be sold.
-Shortly afterwards, the first telephone company came to Depew.
-During 1905 and 1906 children were taught at a subscription school by Florance Atwell.
+In June 1905, the town was platted by the Depew Investment Company, and town lots began to be sold.
+Shortly afterward, the first telephone company came to Depew.
+During 1905 and 1906, children were taught at a subscription school by Florance Atwell.
 When the first physician, Dr. O.S.
 Coppedge arrived from St. Louis, Missouri, crews were still removing stumps from Main Street.
 Dr. Coppedge purchased a small frame building on the corner of Main Street and opened his office and a drugstore.

-Up until this time, all the roads in and around Depew were still dirt, but when Route 66 began to be built this would change.
+Up until this time, all the roads in and around Depew were still dirt, but when Route 66 began to be built, this would change.
 When completed in 1927, Depew was accessible by a paved highway.
 The route went right through town on top of the hill, bringing with it all manner of new travelers through the growing community.
-From 1925 to 1930’s a very strong Chamber of Commerce also operated, boasting at its peak, 106 members.
+From 1925 to the 1930s, a very strong Chamber of Commerce also operated, boasting at its peak, 106 members.

-However, Depew, like so many other cities began to suffer with the arrival of the Great Depression in 1929.
+However, like so many other cities, Depew began to suffer from the arrival of the Great Depression in 1929.
 Unfortunately, the oil boom was waning at the same time.
 Depew reported a peak population of 1,126 in 1930.
-Over the next several decades, Depew suffered as many people left, businesses closed, the Chamber of Commerce folded and even houses were moved out of town.
-By the late 1930’s, there were only two grocery stores, one bank, one dry goods store, a hardware store, two service stations and a few other businesses.
+Over the next several decades, Depew suffered as many people left, businesses closed, the Chamber of Commerce folded, and even houses were moved out of town.
+By the late 1930s, there were only two grocery stores, one bank, one dry goods store, a hardware store, two service stations, and a few other businesses.
 By 1940, the population had fallen to 876.
 Twenty years later, it was worse, the town then supporting only 686 people.

 Today, this picturesque small town of just about 550 people is, unfortunately, lined with empty business buildings testifying to more prosperous days; however, it still supports an elementary school and a high school.
 The vast majority of people are employed in jobs in Bristow and Sapulpa.